luxonis/depthai/depthai_sdk/docs/source/nnet_manager.rst

    :language: python
    :linenos:

-This example shows how to use the ``mobile net`` project.
+This example shows how to use the ``MobileNetSSD`` project.
 The code should be almost the same as the one that we used in the above example, with the only difference being the blob.
 In this example we load the ``mobilenet-ssd`` blob and pass it to our neural network.

-If you wish to learn more about ``Nnet manager`` check ``API``.
+If you wish to learn more about ``Nnet manager`` check :ref:`DepthAI SDK API`.

 .. include::  footer-short.rst